 A vet can correct the hip, though this sometimes requires surgery and is more likely to occur again once it’s happened.

 Dogs are greedy.
 They will eat every meal as if it’s their last.
-This can unfortunately cause issues with bloating.
-Greyhounds have very small stomachs due to their stature.
+This can, unfortunately, cause issues with bloating.
+Greyhounds have tiny stomachs due to their stature.
 However, Golden Retrievers have a notoriously large appetite.
 If your dog eats too quickly or too much, this could lead to bloating.

 Minor cases of bloat will reduce, just as it does for people.
 However, they may also get very gassy and struggle to relieve this, which could cause vomiting, fatigue and, in serious cases, could twist the stomach of your dog.